VAWA

 - The child or spouse qualifies as a “child” or “spouse” under immigration law.

-- For children, the child must be unmarried and under the age of 21.
+- For children, the child must be unmarried and under 21.
 If the child is over 21, they may be able to qualify up to age 25 if the abuse was a central reason for not filing by age 21.

 - For spouses, the marriage must have been legal and valid in the location in which it took place.
-There are some exceptions to these requirements such as the abused spouse mistakenly believed that he or she was legally married to the abusive U.S. citizen or LPR resident, but the marriage was not valid due to polygamy of the abusive spouse.
+There are some exceptions to these requirements, such as the abused spouse mistakenly believed that they were legally married to the abusive U.S. citizen or LPR resident, but the marriage was not valid due to the polygamy of the abusive spouse.

 - The abused family member must be a person of “good moral character.”

-A special form of cancellation of removal for abused immigrants was created as part of the VA land is called VAWA cancellation of removal.
-This is not relief for which every abused immigrant can apply.
-To qualify, the abused immigrant must be charged by immigration authorities with an immigration violation – usually being unlawfully present in the United States or overstaying a visa – and ordered to appear before an immigration judge.
+A special form of cancellation of removal for abused immigrants was created as part of VAWA.
+This relief does not apply to every abused immigrant.
+To qualify, the abused immigrant must be charged by immigration authorities with an immigration violation, usually being unlawfully present in the United States or overstaying a visa, and ordered to appear before an immigration judge.

 Eligibility